-Donald R. Wolfensberger is a congressional scholar at the Woodrow Wilson International Center for Scholars, and a resident scholar with the Bipartisan Policy Center.
-He served as a staff member in the U.S. House of Representatives for 28-years, beginning as legislative director for his home district Congressman, John B. Anderson (R-Ill.), from 1969 to 1978.
-In 1979 Anderson named him minority counsel on the House Rules Committee’s Subcommittee on Rules of the House.
-In 1981 Congressman Trent Lott tapped him as minority counsel for the Rules Subcommittee on Legislative Process, and in 1989-90, served in that same capacity for Congresswoman Lynn Martin (R-Ill.).
+Donald R. Wolfensberger is a BPC fellow, and congressional scholar at the Woodrow Wilson International Center for Scholars.
+He served as a staff member in the U.S. House of Representatives for 28 years, beginning as legislative director for his home district Representative John B. Anderson, from 1969 to 1978.
+In 1979, Anderson named him minority counsel on the House Rules Committee’s Subcommittee on Rules of the House.
+In 1981, then-Representative Trent Lott tapped him as minority counsel for the Rules Subcommittee on Legislative Process, and in 1989-90, he served in that same capacity for Representative Lynn Martin.
 In 1991, he was appointed by Rules Committee ranking Republican Gerald B.H.
-Solomon (N.Y.) as minority staff director of the full committee, and in 1995 Chairman Solomon appointed him as chief-of-staff of the committee, a position in which he served until Feb.
-1997.
+Solomon as minority staff director of the full committee, and in 1995 Solomon appointed him as chief-of-staff of the committee, a position in which he served until February 1997.

-He earned a B.A. in English from North Central College (1964) and successfully completed course work towards an M.A. in political science at the University of Iowa (1966).
-He was editor of his college newspaper, The North Central Chronicle.
-While in graduate school he worked as a part-time newscaster and reporter for KXIC radio in Iowa City.
-After graduate school he served as a Peace Corps volunteer in Tanzania, East Africa (1967-68), teaching English in a secondary school.
+He earned a B.A. in English from North Central College and successfully completed course work towards an M.A. in political science at the University of Iowa.
 He currently writes a twice-monthly column, “Procedural Politics,” for the popular Capitol Hill Newspaper, Roll Call, and frequently lectures on how Congress operates to student groups, diplomats and executive branch employees.

 Read Wolfensberger’s “Procedural Politics” columns in Roll Call here.